How to Start an ALA Student Chapter

 This page is designed to help you start an ALA Student Chapter.

-The first ALA Student Chapter was created in 1980 at the University of Michigan at Ann Arbor.
+The first ALA Student Chapter was created in 1980 at the University of Michigan at Ann Arbor and now number over 60.
 Each Student Chapter has its own character and purpose.
-ALA Student Chapters enhance students' ALA membership by providing leadership and programming opportunities on the campuses.
-See Directory of student chapters for links to Student Chapter websites, current President and Faculty Advisor contacts, and more.
+ALA Student Chapters enhance students' ALA membership by providing leadership experience, networking, and programming opportunities beyond the classroom.

 Who is Eligible to Form an Official ALA Student Chapter?